7bitcoder/7bitDI/Docs/getting-started/basic-usage.rst

 ========================================

 This is very trivial usage of this library
-(you could just create object inline using constructor) but is shows the main idea behind project.
+(object could be created using inline constructor) but is shows the main idea behind project.

 * Service collection class is responsible for registering services and building service provider